Assisted living communities in Kentucky provide a home for people who cannot live independently, with services including the following:

 Rooms for residents in assisted living must be at least 200 square feet for one or two people.
 The maximum number of people allowed in one room is two, if roommates have agreed to live together.
 Every bedroom has a private bathroom with a tub or shower.
 All building codes must be followed, with annual inspections by fire marshals and health inspectors.

 There are not staffing ratios in Kentucky, except to say there must at all times be adequate staff to meet the needs of every resident.
-At all hours, there must be at least one awake staff person.
+There must be at least one awake staff person 24 hours per day.
 Managers must be at least 21 years old, have passed a background check, and be able to demonstrate managerial and administrative abilities.
-All employees, including managers, must have an orientation upon hiring and continuing education annually.
+All employees, including managers, must have an orientation upon hiring, and continuing education annually.
 Memory care must provide all residents (or potential residents) with a specific list that details the kinds of training, the number of hours of training, the schedule for training, and which members of staff complete the training to care for people with problems particular to dementia.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.